Email Processing in Lua

 Overridden metamethods: None

-Table SPFResult
+SPFResult Table

-A table containing the result of checking SPF.
+Contains the result of checking SPF.

 Field